Economics and Complexity Lunch Seminar

 The Economics and Complexity Lunch Seminar takes place every two weeks on Thursday from 12:30 to 13:30 at University Paris 1 (Room S/3, Maison des Sciences Économiques, 106 - 112 Boulevard de l'Hôpital).
 It aims at providing a friendly and informal atmosphere in which ongoing research can be presented and discussed.
 The seminar welcomes both theoretical and empirical works applying concepts and methods broadly related to the growing field of economics and complexity, including networks and agent-based models.

-The seminar welcomes presentations by young and less young researchers, as well as from PhD students.
+The seminar welcomes presentations both by Professors and PhD students.

 If you want to make a presentation and book a date you can contact Antoine Mandel (firstname.lastname@example.org), Alessandro De Sanctis (email@example.com) or Kerstin Hotte (firstname.lastname@example.org).